 Clinical Depression is an illness, a medical condition.
 It significantly affects the way someone feels, causing a persistent lowering of mood.
 Depression is often accompanied by a range of other physical and psychological symptoms that can interfere with the way a person is able to function in their everyday life.
 The symptoms of Depression generally react positively to treatment.

 There are a number of possible causes of Depression.
-Some people have a genetic predisposition to Depression, which can then be triggered by a stressful situation in life, or:
+Some people have a genetic predisposition to Depression, which can then be triggered by a stressful situation in life.
+Depression can also:

 Every year, around 6% of all adult Australians are affected by a depressive illness.